Housing Projects

 Building methods are planned to initially incorporate four concrete-based technologies: 3D printing, insulated cast-poured concrete forms (ICF), cast-in-place, and cement-board composite.
 These methods offer anticipated cost decreases, speed-to-market increases, extended lives, and extreme weather resistance, reducing utility costs, maintenance, and waste.

-Using these varied alternative technologies on the homes’ exterior envelopes, four mid-market homes in the Arbor Commons neighborhood and six homes subsidized through grants in the Ignite Vitality: Mulberry revitalization area are targeted for construction to begin in the fall of 2024 and completed in the spring of 2025.
+Using these varied alternative technologies on the homes’ exterior envelopes, four mid-market homes in the Arbor Commons neighborhood and six homes subsidized through grants in the Ignite Vitality: Mulberry revitalization area are targeted for construction.

 Pictured above: Rendering of home using cast-in-place technology.